Skip to main content

 App environment variables

-On the third tab, environment variables can be created, adjusted, or deleted for the published app.
+App maintainers and admins can access the variables tab on the app.
+On this tab, environment variables can be created, adjusted, or deleted.
 For more information please refer to using environment variables.

 app variables page